AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 process applied appears incorrect, so many tone mapping approaches are inspired by reproducing what film would do, to make the image appear more familiar and so more natural.
 The images above illustrate this.
-The first version of the image presents the pixels with the same color and intensity that the real objects had [#f1]_ This particular scene has low enough contrast and subtle enough colors that monitors are capable of displaying it faithfully.
+The first version of the image presents the pixels with the same color and intensity that the real objects had [#fsrgb]_ This particular scene has low enough contrast and subtle enough colors that monitors are capable of displaying it faithfully.
-The second image is a JPEG created by the camera using its built-in tone mapping giof the image.
+The second image is a JPEG created by the camera using its built-in tone mapping of the image.
 This image looks more pleasing, even though the colors are no longer faithful to those originally observed.